 - You enrolled using a diploma contract.
 Credit and exam contracts cannot be cancelled.

 - If you wish to cancel your enrolment in one or more programmes during the current academic year, you will need to do this no later than 31 May following the procedure below.
-After 14 March it will no longer be possible to cancel individual enrolments.
-Instead, you will have to cancel your entire enrolment.

 - Students in the possession of a resident's permit first have to end their permit with the city administration and present the proof of this to the registrar's office.